browserengineering/book/book/browsersandweb.md

 to progressive enhancement.

 For these reasons, it’s sometimes confusing to know what we should think of as “the web”.
-Here is one definition[^key-web-properties] that gets at its essence:
+Here is one definition[^key-web-properties] that gets at the essence of its implementation building blocks:

 *   The web is a _network of information_, built at its base on the _HTTP network protocol_, the _HTML information format_, and the concept of a _ hyperlink_.
-*   Its unit of information is a _web page_, which is identified uniquely by its unique URL (_not_ by its content, which as mentioned above may be dynamic).
+*   Its unit of information is a _web page_, which is identified uniquely by its URL (_not_ by its content, which as mentioned above may be dynamic).
 *   Web pages are _documents_ written in HTML.
 *   Web pages can refer, via URL, to auxiliary assets such as images, video, CSS, and JavaScript, that are needed for their functionality.